xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 Proper **SecDevOps** can only start with accepting fact that you have this "🚗 expensive car" that everyone want to take from you (which is not far from true in current cybersecurity landscape).

+#### Every 👤 Human is doing Threat Modeling

+How to secure house?
+Should I take this route or that route?
+Those questions are popping in our heads every day.
+We are constantly thinking about something that can threaten our lives or assets.
+But can you **easily** prioritize how to spend your money on countermeasures?
+Do you need guards with dogs or only cheap wifi camera.
+I'm finding this prioritization thinking very hard in my private life.